raskig/carrot/README.md

 1. Provider sends a message to the message queue
 2. Consumer tries to process it
 3. While processing some exception is thrown
-4. Failed message gets into the waiting-queue for a period of time which can be configured (in case of simple delayed retry) or will be calculated based on your configuration (in case of exponential back off).
+4. Failed message gets into the retry-queue for a period of time which can be configured (in case of simple delayed retry) or will be calculated based on your configuration (in case of exponential back off).
 5. After the ttl expired the message is put back to message queue to try to process it again
 6. Steps 3-5 repeated until the message successfully processed or until the number of retries are less than the max-retry you running carrot with.
 7. When we exceed max retry, we put the message in the corresponding dead-letter queue sorted.